Victorian Railways S class: Design improvements

-Initial tests with prototype S300 revealed only average performance for a locomotive of such size.
+Initial tests with the prototype S300 revealed only average performance for a locomotive of such size.
 Further detailed study revealed that insufficient valve travel and narrow port openings were impairing performance and, based on that study, improvements were made to the three S class locomotives that followed, including a reported change from the 4+5/8 in travel, 1+1/16 in lap valve gear, shared with the N and X class locomotives, to a 6 in travel, 1+1/4 in lap valve gear.

 When first constructed, the trailing delta truck axle under S300 had insufficient lateral damping and, when running at high speed around curves, tended to knock the track out of the ideal transition spiral alignment.

-In April 1935, S303 was equipped with VR's Modified Front End for improved drafting and reduced cylinder back pressure.
+In April 1935, S303 was equipped with the VR's Modified Front End, to improve drafting and reduce cylinder back pressure.
 Tests showed a resultant increase in indicated horsepower from 1,560 hp (1,160 kW) to 1,920 hp (1,430 kW) at 30 mph (48 km/h).
 Smoke deflectors were fitted the following month to compensate for the reduced uplift of smoke from the redesigned exhaust and, between July 1935 and July 1936, the remainder of the class was similarly upgraded.

 The boilers were modified to a design that incorporated a combustion chamber, arch tubes and thermic siphons.
 However, unlike its close relative the X class Mikado, the S class was not modified with Belpaire fireboxes, and retained its round-top boiler shape.

 During dynamometer car testing with S301 in 1937, a maximum output of 2,300 drawbar horsepower (1,720 kW) at 45 mph (72 km/h) was recorded.

 In common with the LNER Gresley Pacifics from which the design of the S class valve gear was derived, the centre cylinder and the big end bearing of the centre connecting rod were located beneath the steam chest and boiler, where they were exposed to great heat.
 That caused a problem, which was exacerbated by the reduced ventilation following the fitting of the streamlining associated with the Spirit of Progress service from 1937 onwards, coupled with the faster running speeds involved.
 The grease-lubricated locomotive axles also suffered overheating problems from the sustained higher-speed running.
 The VR dealt with both problems by switching to a "red oil" lubricant with a higher resistance to heat.

-A final modification late in the life of the S class was the conversion to oil firing from February 1951 onwards, because the scarcity of Maitland coal, and the unsatisfactory performance when running coal from other fields, began to adversely affect locomotive performance and running schedules.
+A final modification, late in the life of the S class, was their conversion to oil firing from February 1951 onwards.
+The scarcity of Maitland coal, and the unsatisfactory performance of the locomotives when using coal from other fields, began to adversely affect their performance and running schedules.